DistributedSystemsProject/AuthorizationServer/Readme.md

 # Usage

-1) Start the server: `./server.lua` or with Docker (see below).
+1) Start the server: `lua server.lua` or with Docker (see below).
+If you want to use HTTPS, place on the same directory fullchain.pem and privkey.pem (Let's Encrypt certificate files).
+If you don't want to use HTTPS, simply start the server in HTTP mode, with `lua server.lua dev`

 2) Use the app https://github.com/DistributedSystemsProject/MobileApp or if you want to operate manually send an HTTPS POST to `SERVER_ADDRESS/authorize-operation` on port 8888, header `content-type: application/json`, and a json body as in the file `example_first_request.json`.

 `client_id`, `client_pass`, and `device_id` must be as in the example, `operation` can be `lock` or `unlock`.
 The load should be encrypted and authenticated with SHA256 HMAC, key: `{0x0c, 0xc0, 0x52, 0xf6, 0x7b, 0xbd, 0x05, 0x0e, 0x75, 0xac, 0x0d, 0x43, 0xf1, 0x0a, 0x8f, 0x35}`

-3) After you receive the ticket from the server plus the response from the device, send another HTTP POST, this time to `/result` like in the file `example_second_request.json`
+3) After you receive the ticket from the server plus the response from the device, send another HTTPS POST, this time to `/result` like in the file `example_second_request.json`

 # Testing the server